cased/hypersonic/examples/basic/README.md

-# Basic Hypersonic Example
+# Hypersonic Example

-This example demonstrates the basic features of hypersonic:
+This example demonstrates the features of hypersonic:
 - Creating PRs with multiple file changes
 - Adding labels and descriptions
 - Enabling auto-merge